qlik-oss/gopherciser/generatedocs/README.md

 }
 ```

-### Extending `settingup.md`
+### Extending wiki generation

-The extended `settingup.md` shall then import the extended programatically readble documentation and use the [genmd](pkg/genmd) package to generate the markdown documentation.
+The extended wiki generator shall then import the extended programatically readble documentation and use the [genmd](pkg/genmd) package to generate the markdown documentation.

 ```go
 package main